 We organized a campaign that resulted in the Fauquier County Sheriff deciding not to enter a 287(g) agreement with ICE, a program that allows local officials to be deputized as ICE agents.
 And while we failed to convince the Culpeper County Sheriff not to enter the 287(g) program, we mobilized great community support and made it clear to sheriffs across Virginia that they won’t be able to institute these types of policies without a major fight.

-We are advocating and organizing in key Virginia locations including Arlington, Alexandria, Charlottesville/Albemarle and Henrico to end the practice of jail personnel actively coordinating and sharing information with ICE to help ICE arrest immigrants.
+We are advocating and organizing in key Virginia locations including Arlington, Alexandria, Charlottesville/Albemarle, Henrico, and Norfolk to end the practice of jail personnel actively coordinating and sharing information with ICE to help ICE arrest immigrants.

 Your support helps us to keep ICE out of our communities and protect immigrant families.